Simple API Integration

 }

-// Identify caching opportunities
+// Identify caching alternate options

-const cachingOpportunities = await this.identifyCachingOpportunities(currentUsage);
+const cachingOpportunities = await this.set upCachingOptions(currentUsage);

 optimizations.push(...cachingOpportunities);